wangelam/ecse415Final/README.md

 * ~Train random forest model on training dataset~
 * ~Evaluate the performance on training and validation dataset~
 * ~Show sample images and compare the performances with unsupervised~
+* Optimize hyper parameters to improve the performance.
 * **New mask extraction function updated.**

 6. Deep learning segmentation